 The unconscious behavior of denying Simple Reality explains our delusional behavior as human beings.
-The cause of this Great Denial is fear which provides the energy for the continuous reactions needed to distract us from our natural state of being and which always underlies P-B. We live within a perfect Creation as perfect expressions of the Implicate Order with no reason to be afraid but we are unaware of where and who we are.
+The cause of this Great Denial is fear which provides the energy for the continuous reactions needed to distract us from our natural state of being and which always underlies P-B. We live within a perfect Creation, as perfect expressions of the Implicate Order, with no reason to be afraid but we are unaware of where and who we are.
 We are essentially sleeping our way through life.

 We begin life as an unconscious organism preoccupied with survival of the physical body.
-In constructing our survival strategy we also create attitudes, beliefs and values that are acceptable to the family, tribe, religious community or nation state in which we find ourselves.
+In constructing our survival strategy, we also create attitudes, beliefs and values that are acceptable to the family, tribe, religious community or nation state in which we find ourselves.
 The influence of the collective unconscious further explains the hypnotic effect of P-B. We rely on the intellect to guide us in our “rational” behavior and, for the most part, ignore the spontaneous insights (peak experiences or epiphanies) that emerge from time to time from our intuition.

 Emotions cause suffering, that is to say, they are “afflictive.”
 All emotions, even those we think are pleasant, are sources of suffering, especially those which involve craving.
 We would all do well to come to the realization as did Buddha that craving and aversion are the twin sources of all human suffering and indeed all human problems.

 The power and inertia of The Great Denial may seem overwhelming at first, but that is because we are unaware of other aspects of P-A. First, no negative aspects of our experience like pain, disease and death have ultimate reality.
-They exist in the world of form but that world is ephemeral and our relationship to it is a matter of choice.
+They exist in the world of form, but that world is ephemeral and our relationship to it is a matter of choice.